hrtlacek/Elak_Exercises/README.md

 Yes, the Solutions are also in this repository.
 Why would you look at them before giving the puzzles a go?

+## Other Exercise ideas
+- Synthesize the 'sound of wind'
+- Produce the graph in figure 1.3, page 13 in **'Kleiner, M. (2011).
+Acoustics and audio technology.
+J. Ross Publishing'.
+- make a max/msp or python program from scratch the calculates the 'zero crossing rate'.
+Dont use external libraries (other than numpy, or something to load the audio file etc. or to compare with your results)
+- Reproduce this in python ('Time-dependent amplitudes' section in wikipedia artcle 'additive synthesis')https://en.wikipedia.org/wiki/Additive_synthesis#/media/File:Harmonic_additive_synthesis_spectrum.png